uberVelocity/AI-music-generation/README.md

 ### MusicVAE
 Running the `network.py <mode> <checkpoint>` script where `mode=train <checkpoint> | generate` will execute a series of processes that `train` the network with the given `<checkpoint>`.
 If a `<checkpoint>` file is not specified, it will default to the one defined in the `cfg.py` script.
 For a full list of available configs that Magenta provides, click [here](https://github.com/tensorflow/magenta/tree/master/magenta/models/music_vae#pre-trained-checkpoints).

+**!
+Important note on /tmp folder!
+Contents of the folder are erased after the kernel is shut down.
+Always save your model checkpoint somewhere before shutting off your kernel (don't be like Mihai, found that out the hard way).**